AkashBhuiyan/sentiment-analysis-bangla-language/README.md

 # Sentiment Analysis of Bangla Language

 Here, I describe a system that can classify opinion of different sentiment from Bangla text.
-The data has manually built on Bangla text corpus by Facebook graph api from Bangla newspaper Prothom Alo.
+The data has manually built on Bangla text corpus by Facebook graph api from Facebook page Bangla newspaper Prothom Alo.
 Then the 80% of total sentences is used for training and the remaining 20% for testing the classifiers.
 There are 3 categories are used as labels.
 They are positive(pos), negative(neg) and neutral.
 N-Gram approach is used for vectorization.
+The total dataset length is 2419 rows.

 ### Create environment by conda
 > conda create -n sa python=3.6<br/>